GNOME/glade/CONTRIBUTING.md

 Glade official git repository is hosted by the GNOME foundation at git.gnome.org

-The GNOME contributing guidelines recomend patches to be forwarded to GNOME's Bugzilla instance hosted at https://bugzilla.gnome.org, as such please do not open Pull Requests (PRs) in others git mirrors since there is a good chance they will not get noticed.

 Mailing List
 ~~~~~~~~~~~~
 Glade discussion takes place on glade-devel@lists.ximian.com